Choosing the best contact lens solution

 Best deep-cleaning contact solutions

-Clear Care’s cleaning process has several steps.
+The cleaning process for solutions with hydrogen peroxide has several steps.
 It takes a little longer to use than some other solutions.
 You’ll need to allow at least six hours between cleaning your lenses and wearing them.
 Some might consider the extra work a small price to pay, though, for clean contact lenses.

-If six hours is too long to wait for clean contacts, renu Advanced Formula lens solution (around $7.94 for a 12-ounce bottle) is a great alternative.
-Bausch + Lomb say that renu will do the job in four.
-It claims to kill 99.99% of germs while also keeping your contacts hydrated for up to 20 hours.
-You also get more for your money because renu’s standard bottles are 12 ounces.
-Many other brands are 10 ounces.
+If six hours is too long to wait for clean contacts, there are other options that claim to do the job in four.
+These options could kill up to 99.99% of germs while also keeping your contacts hydrated for up to 20 hours.

 Best contact solution for dry eyes

 Do you ever feel like your lenses are stuck like glue to your eyeballs after several hours of wear?
-Thanks again to HydraGlyde, OPTI-FREE Puremoist multipurpose disinfecting solution (around $9.97 for a 10-ounce bottle) can help fix this.
+Advances in multipurpose solutions with proprietary hydrating ingredients can help with enhanced moisturization of the contact lens during the cleaning process.

 LEARN MORE: Best eye drops for dry eyes